-The bill establishes a Certified Caregiver Pilot Program in the Borderplex workforce development area, aimed at providing after-hours child care for single-parent households whose parents are engaged in short-term workforce training.
-The program will assist employees of licensed child-care facilities in obtaining a license to provide care in their homes and will offer subsidized child care for eligible single-parent families.
-The local workforce development board will select 30 families to participate in the program for a maximum of six months, and certified caregivers will be able to provide care outside regular working hours.
+The bill establishes a Certified Caregiver Pilot Program in the Borderplex workforce development area, aimed at providing after-hours child care for single-parent working parents pursuing short-term workforce training.
+The program will assist employees of licensed child-care facilities in obtaining a license to provide care in their homes and will offer subsidized child care for eligible single-parent households.
+The local workforce development board will select 30 single-parent families to participate in the program for up to six months, and certified caregivers will be able to provide care outside regular working hours.

-To qualify for the program, parents must meet specific criteria, including being part of a single-parent household, receiving a child-care subsidy, and demonstrating a need for after-hours care.
-The bill also mandates the Health and Human Services Commission to create a licensing procedure for caregivers and requires a report on the program's efficacy and costs by December 1, 2028.
-The program is set to expire on September 1, 2029, and the Act will take effect on September 1, 2025.
+To implement the program, the executive commissioner of the Health and Human Services Commission will create a licensing procedure for caregivers, who must meet specific requirements, including being current employees of licensed child-care facilities with at least two years of experience.
+Parents must meet several eligibility criteria, such as receiving a child-care subsidy, being enrolled in a workforce training program, and demonstrating a need for after-hours care.
+The bill also mandates a report on the program's efficacy and completion rates by December 1, 2028, and includes provisions for the commission to adopt necessary rules for implementation.
+The chapter will expire on September 1, 2029, and the act will take effect on September 1, 2025.

 House Committee Report: ()